-- Identification of animals must be done in 4HOnline by May 15th.
-Entering animals in classes in Fair Entry must be done by June 10. - 4.
+- Entry must be done by the Fair Entry Deadline. - 4.
 This class is open to all properly enrolled members in the Dog Obedience project. - 5.
 All dogs must be on leash or crated while waiting for their class to be called. - 6.
-Any female in heat may not be shown. - 7.
+Any female in heat may not be shown or come to practice. - 7.
 Dogs are to be shown by the 4-H member. - 8.
 This is not an AKC sanctioned dog show.
-However, AKC rules have been used as guidelines. - 9.
-An exhibitor may have only one entry in an obedience class. - 10.
-Dogs may be entered in not more than two obedience classes. - 11.
+However, AKC rules have been used as guidelines. - An exhibitor may have only one entry in an obedience class. - 10.
+Dogs may be entered in not more than two obedience classes per exhibitor. - 11.
 This is a haul in, haul out show.